opengovsg/spcp-auth-client/README.md

 # DEPRECATED: PLEASE READ

+Singpass and Corppass no longer support SAML as of December 2022.
+Please use [@govtechsg/singpass-myinfo-oidc-helper](https://www.npmjs.com/package/@govtechsg/singpass-myinfo-oidc-helper) to connect via OIDC instead.

-This package has been deprecated and is no longer maintained
+This package has been deprecated and is no longer maintained.

 # spcp-auth-client